ElFalsoLicenciado/ElFalsoLicenciado/ThingsToKeepInMind.md

+# Things to keep in mind while coding. _Do's and Dont's_.
 1. Use enums instead of integers (might be harder in java to cast to int, but still is a nice convention to have)
 2. Avoid nesting more than 3 times by all costs, unless it's a very specifically hard thing to avoid nesting
 3. Break your code into functions with descriptive names